-A healthy, well-nourished camp community can focus on fun, relationships, and the camp experience.
-Our philosophy is to provide campers, staff and all program participants with fresh, accessible and a variety of food necessary for life, growth and good health Meals are an opportunity for nourishment as well as fellowship.
+A healthy, well-nourished camp community can focus on fun, relationships and the camp experience.
+Our philosophy is to provide campers, staff and all program participants with a fresh, accessible variety of food necessary for life, growth and good health Meals are an opportunity for nourishment as well as fellowship.

 At Camp Sea Gull and Camp Seafarer, we love eating our meals family-style.
 Campers sit at a table with counselors, who model sharing and manners and who facilitate the conversation as everyone enjoys the meal together.
 This is a great opportunity for developing friendships and enjoying each other’s company.